FAForever/website/templates/views/rules.md

 - You will not **reclaim or teamkill/friendly fire** allies.
 - You will **not slow or block the game from progressing.**

+## Rules on UI mods:

+We will list what sort of UI mods are not allowed here.
+This includes:
+- All reclaim macros
+- All autoclickers

+If you are unsure if what you are using/developing is allowed, send a message to the moderation team, which contains instructions on how to find said mod/a download link, a description and we will inform you as soon as possible.
+This list may change.

 ## Communicating on FAF
 When communicating through FAF the following is prohibited:
 - Discussions regarding drugs and illegal substances